 If there is a power issue with the SPARK, please check first that the power cable, and/or power strip is OK.
 Try swapping the power cable for a new one.
 If you have checked the cabling and you have a spare PSU module from the Symply Assist Self-Maintenance (SAM) Kit, then the PSU can be easily swapped.

-You will need a cross-head screwdriver size XX.
+You will need a cross-head screwdriver size PH2.
 Make sure you have plenty of space around the SPARK and the work area is not obstructed.

 - Disconnect the power cable from the power inlet on the SPARK and wait 60 seconds before continuing